nothazel/music-downloader/README.md

 - `readline` for creating a command-line interface.
 - `chalk` for terminal styling.
 - `node-fetch` to enable HTTP requests in Node.js environments.
+- `cli-progress` to visually showcase the state of download.

 ## License